pyeve/eve/docs/features.rst

 ``soft_delete`` setting.
 See :ref:`global` and :ref:`domain` for more
 information on enabling and configuring soft delete.

+In case the soft deletion is enabled, the callback on_delete_resource_originals and on_delete_resource_originals_<resource_name> will receive as originals the soft_deleted documents as well with the not deleted ones.

 Behavior
 ~~~~~~~~
 With soft delete enabled, DELETE requests to individual items and resources